Sally1485/alx-fe-reactjs/form-handling-react/form-handling-react/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+The project being build is a app that initial had a file that the form was handled by controlled component and was later changed to formik to handle the complexity of this app or project in a simple way